Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 -	Flow control = None
 -	Parity = None

+**Note** The monitor should be connected before turning on the board otherwise the resolution will not be recognized.

 Power on the SOM board by connecting the power supply into J12 and into the wall outlet.
 Observe the LED’s illuminating to indicate power.

 <img src="/images/IMG_8591.jpg" width=400 height =500>